Set the right goals for digital marketing using the 5Ss

 Less glamorous than the sizzle of building your brand and social media engagement, but you should show the value you gain through using online cost savings to reduce service costs and save on traditional media like print and post.

-This is most relevant for a multichannel retailer or service company who can set goals for number of catalogues downloaded or number of service transactions compared to other channels.
+This is most relevant for a multichannel retailer or service company who can set goals for a number of catalogues downloaded or number of service transactions compared to other channels.

 If you're fighting for budget for online channels, the savings you can demonstrate to your finance director or budget holder will improve help your cause.